Varunkumarjetty/Predictive-Hub-for-Multiple-diseases/README.md

 *Parkinson's Dataset - https://www.kaggle.com/datasets/debasisdotcom/parkinson-disease-detection

 Finally, Parkinson's disease is a neurodegenerative disorder that affects movement and is characterized by tremors, stiffness, and difficulty with coordination.

+Feel free to connect on linkedln for any clarification or suggestion.